mirror/boost/boost/libs/parameter/doc/index.rst

        core::depth_first_search(dfs_params()(a0,a1,a2,a3,a4));
    }

-That approach works nicely, but only because there is only one “out” parameter and it is in the last position.
+That approach works nicely because there is only one “out” parameter and it is in the last position.
 If ``color_map`` had been the first parameter, we would have needed *ten* overloads.
 In the worst case—where the function has five “out” parameters—2\
 :sup:`5` or 32 overloads would be required.
 This “\ `forwarding problem`_\ ” is well-known to generic library authors, and the C++ standard committee is working on a proposal__ to address it.
+In the meantime, you might consider using `Boost.Preprocessor`_ to generate the overloads you need.

 .. _`forwarding problem`: http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2002/n1385.htm

 __ http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2004/n1690.html

+.. _`Boost.Preprocessor`: ../../../preprocessor

-If it is impractical for you to write the overloads that would be required for positional “out” arguments to be passed directly, you still have the option to ask users to pass them through |ref|_, which will ensure that the algorithm implementation sees a non-``const`` reference:
+If it is impractical for you to generate or write the overloads that would be required for positional “out” arguments to be passed directly, you still have the option to ask users to pass them through |ref|_, which will ensure that the algorithm implementation sees a non-``const`` reference:

 .. parsed-literal::